 The APS software supports dynamic linking between data entry procedures (such as AP02 to AP01) with a single keystroke (function key F7).
 Dynamic linking to existing General Notes Record (DB17) containing special notes on a vendor or vendor invoice is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on a data entry screen.

 The Accounts Payable System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
 The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the APS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the IBM AIX operating system.
-This Accounts Payable software has been ported to the HP-3000 computer and IBM mainframe.
+This Accounts Payable software has been ported to the HP-3000 computer and IBM mainframe computer (Zsystem).
 In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is supported for greater usefulness and allows real-time dashboards to be displayed under the accounts payable menu.
 The 2018 version of the accounts payable software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 Additional screen color codes are available with the 32-bit executable programs.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the APS executable programs.
 The latest MS Windows accounts payable programs (32-bit code) are the same as the DOS accounts payable programs (16-bit code) for compatibility.
 For vendor data archiving and historical reporting, the same APS executable programs can be run offline from a removable device, such as a compact disc (CD-ROM) or USB flash drive; thereby eliminating the need to restore old vendor data and programs to a separate hard disk drive in order to view or print accounts payable reports.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment.
 The Database Control System is included with the Accounts Payable software.
-The APS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII coding) or IBM mainframe (EBCDIC coding) environment.
+The APS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
 A Micro Focus cobol compiler is used to generate the APS executable programs for personal computers.
 Each AP end-user procedure identified on the Accounts Payable Menu corresponds to a separate application program.

 The AP System software cost is identified in the Software Price Sheet and includes: (1) APS executable programs for any version of MS Windows, (2) APS Procedure Manual and (3) online Help File.
 The technical APS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.